 Dad's Favorite Flank Steak

-Journal as: 1 serving of lean meat and moderate-fat meat
+Journal as: 1 serving of lean meat and moderate-fat meat with 1 teaspoon fat.

 2 tablespoons canola oil

 6 tablespoons concentrated chicken broth (lower sodium if available)

 4 green onions (the white and part of the green) cut into thin, diagonal slices